pkscout/metadata.tvshows.thesportsdb.python/README.md

 # metadata.tvshows.thesportsdb.python
-Python version of the Kodi scraper for Sports events for Nexus and later
+Python version of the Kodi scraper for Sports events for Kodi 20 (Nexus) and later